Architectural Choices

 When you need to have your server involved for business logic reasons or data copy reasons.
 This pattern shows you the best approach for integrating server-side logic with PubNub.

 event handler.
-This handler type will allow you to execute server logic on a copy of your JSON message asynchronously while the original JSON message is on it's way to be delivered to the phone.
+It executes server logic on a copy of the message asynchronously while the original message is delivered to the device.

 You can integrate third‑party APIs easily.
 Enable Functions onBefore